blues/app-accelerators/accelerator-archive/15-greenhouse-monitor/README.md

 Before uploading the app firmware, you should set the `ProductUID` to correspond to the project you created in [Notehub setup](#notehub) earlier.

-There are two ways to configure the `ProductUID`, either using the in-browser terminal to send a request to the Notecard, or by editing the firmware source code.
+There are two ways to configure the `ProductUID`, either using the In-Browser Terminal to send a request to the Notecard, or by editing the firmware source code.
 For more details on what the `ProductUID` is and how it set it please see [this guide](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid).

-#### Using the In-browser terminal
+#### Using the In-Browser Terminal

 1. Connect the Notecarrier to your computer using a micro-USB cable.
-2. Launch the in-browser terminal at [blues.dev](https://dev.blues.io/terminal)
+2. Launch the In-Browser Terminal at [blues.dev](https://dev.blues.io/terminal)
 3. Click the "USB Notecard" button under "Connect a Notecard".
 4. Select the Notecard to connect to and click "Connect".
 5. The terminal will display the firmware version of the Notecard.